advancedresearch/path_semantics/faq.md

 With other words, Set Theory is insufficient to deal with many problems that programmers want to solve.

-Category Theory is viewing mathematics from a bird-view perspective, which is useful sometimes, but understanding functions in more detail can be useful in ways Category Theory does not fit.
+Category Theory is viewing mathematics from a bird-view perspective, which is useful sometimes, but understanding functions in more detail can be useful in ways where Category Theory does not fit solving the problem.

 ### How do you test that the ideas work?